asreview/asreview/docs/source/installation.rst

 ============

 Welcome to the ASReview installation guide.
 Set up ASReview on your preferred platform and begin your AI-aided systematic review with ease.

-For local installation details, see the .
-For Docker deployment instructions, refer to the :ref:`Docker Installation <docker-installation>` section.
-Consult the  section for server deployment guidelines.
 Each installation method offers full feature support across Windows, macOS, and Linux platforms.

 .. _python-installation: